vincenttu/tplinkusa-outdoor/source/index.rst

 PLC for the backyard office
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you build your backyard office or summer house lately, you probably bury a power line from the main house to the isolated shed.
-If you do have a power line to the shed and no data wire, there is another chance to extend your network easily using the buried power line.
+If you do have a power line to the shed and no data wire, you can extend your network easily using the buried power line.

 .. image:: /images/PLC-backyard_office.png

 Using the power line for the backyard office, you need to find the direct connect electric loop connecting your home and the backyard office.
 In most installations, the power line is connected between two circuit breaker panels.
 One on the main house and one on the backyard office.
 Therefore, The PLC adapters have to communicate to each other through at least 2 circuit breakers.
-Circuit breakers can be a challenge to the power line communication, with the latest technology the signal can still pass through them, but not the AFCI or GFCI type circuit breakers.
+Circuit breakers can be a challenge to the power line communication, with the latest technology the data communication can pass through a simple breaker, but not the AFCI or GFCI type circuit breakers.
 Find the close by power socket to the power panel to build the best communication that you can have.

 .. image:: /images/AFCI_Breaker.png